 Please note that this post may contain affiliate links.
 You can read my full affiliate disclosure at the bottom of the page.

 Using mint in your garden for companion planting can provide great benefits.
+Mint can be very invasive and will easily take over an area quickly.
+Due to this people often wonder if you can use mint as a companion plant.
+The good news is that you can.
 When growing mint in your garden it is best to try to grow your mint in a pot as opposed to letting it grow freely in the ground.
-Mint can be very invasive and will easily take over an area quickly.
 In this article, we go over good companion plants for mint and what not to plant with mint.

 Using Mint As Pest Control In The Garden